 “There’s a metaphor in there somewhere, isn’t there?”

 Llarimar shrugged.
-“I am a priest, after all, your grace.”
+“I am a priest, after all.”

 Lightsong snorted, then waved toward the servants.
 “That’s enough,” he said.
 “You can go now.”

-The servants, growing more resigned to this particular idiosyncrasy, left the room.
+The servants, growing more resigned to being banished on occasion, left the room.
 Soon, Lightsong and Llarimar were alone with piles and piles of riches, all stolen from other parts of the palace and brought into this one room.

 Llarimar surveyed the piles.
 “So, what is the point of all this, your grace?”